malja1500/news-extension/README.md

 3 - Turn on the Developer Mode option

-4 -Click on Load Unpacked and select the folder in the address below
+4 -Click on Load Unpacked and select the extension folder in the address below

 ```bash
 news-extension\public